 Duration: 9.5 hours of on-demand video.

-Whether you’re brand new to Illustrator, or have played around with it but need more guidance, this course will help you feel confident and comfortable using the industry-standard vector-based graphic application.
+Whether you’re brand new to Adobe Illustrator, or have played around with it but need more guidance, this course will help you feel confident and comfortable using the industry-standard vector-based graphic application.

 MBA Essentials Online Certificate Course

 The MBA Essentials Online Certificate Course will set you back a hefty R41,281.
 But this course is certified by the United Kingdom CPD Certification Service!

 The MBA Essentials online certificate course from the London School of Economics and Political Science (LSE) is designed to help you understand your strategic environment, master financial details, and drive business success by influencing colleagues and consumers.
 You’ll be equipped with an essential MBA toolkit as you navigate the contemporary business environment, guided by esteemed LSE faculty.

 This online MBA-based certificate course from LSE arms you with hard and soft business skills to maximise your competitive advantage and lead with influence.

 IBM Data Science Professional Certificate course helps you to pursue a career in machine learning or data science to develop career-relevant skills and experience.

 Duration: The IBM Data Science Professional Certificate requires you to complete a total of 9 courses.
 Each course typically contains 3-6 modules with an average effort of 2 to 4 hours per module.
 If learning part-time (e.g. 1 module per week), it would take 6 to 12 months to complete the entire certificate.
 If learning full-time (e.g. 1 module per day) the certificate can be completed in 2 to 3 months.

 The IBM Data Science Professional Certificate course bundle consists of 9 online data science courses that will provide you with the latest job-ready tools and skills, including open-source tools and libraries, SQL, data visualization, data analysis, predictive modelling, and machine learning algorithms.